 Updated Pet Policy • Rillito Park

 Starting Sunday, January 1, 2023, dogs and other pets will no longer be allowed at the Rillito Park Farmers Market, the busiest and most crowded of the five Heirloom Farmers Markets.
-The ban on pets at the Rillito Park Farmers Market also includes other animals such as cats, birds, reptiles, etc. Designated service dogs are exempt from this ban.
+The ban on pets at the Rillito Park Farmers Market also includes other animals such as cats, birds, reptiles, etc. The ban also includes dogs in arms, carriers, and strollers.
+Designated service dogs are exempt from this ban.

 The policy to ban pets at the Rillito Park Farmers Market is a direct response to countless complaints and ongoing concerns from customers and vendors of pets taking food from vendor tables, and pets relieving themselves all over the market, including directly on vendors’ tables, tents, and products.
 As we enter our busiest season yet at Rillito Park, there is increased liability from pets in a crowded farmers market, due to the potential for pets to harm customers and other pets, as well as to damage property.